 Spain to treat thousands of coronavirus patients in conference hall as toll tops 1,000

-Some 30 firefighters were involved in an extensive disinfection operation at Madrid's Monte Hermoso nursing home, and a military team was working in another near Madrid.
+Health Minister Salvador Illa said Spanish hospitals were running several clinical trials to treat severe and mild cases of the coronavirus, while the science ministry said researchers were working on potential vaccines and detection tests.
 The government promised measures on Thursday to protect the elderly and staff at nursing homes after large numbers of deaths.

-Spain has swiftly followed Italy to become the second European country where hundreds of people are being killed by the coronavirus daily.
-The death toll shows little sign of slowing.
+Some 30 firefighters were involved in an extensive disinfection operation at a Madrid nursing home, and a military team was working in another.
+On Friday the government said providing more face masks would be a priority and it could also do more to help the most vulnerable groups.
+The justice ministry said 1,000 forensic doctors and technicians would be redeployed to tackle the epidemic.

-The country ramped up its efforts to curb the spread of the disease abruptly in the past week, ordering a nationwide 15-day state of emergency on Saturday that bars people from all but essential outings.
+The country has ramped up efforts to curb the spread of the disease in the past week, ordering a nationwide 15-day state of emergency on Saturday that bars people from all but essential outings.
 Bars, restaurants and most shops have been shut and transport restricted.
-Police said in a tweet they had broken up a party at a hotel dancing hall near Madrid and fined four people: "Some are still not taking it seriously... in a full state of emergency."
+Interior Minister Fernando Grande-Marlaska said police would start checking this weekend that no one was breaking these restrictions.
+He said more than 30,000 people had been fined and 300 arrested since they were announced.

+"The confinement measures taken in Spain are the most drastic taken in Europe ... and one of the most drastic worldwide," he said at a press briefing.
+The lockdown is also having a ruinous impact on the economy, which already had one of the developed world's highest unemployment rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)